 This module in May is unfortunately sold out.
 There is still space for the module starting in September.

 For some projects, the knowledge from this module is more than enough to proceed with the plan after that.But, this training has three modules for a reason.
 In the second and third modules: design and food forest plan, the groups are smaller and the guidance is more intensive.
 Because in those modules you get to work on your plan yourself.
 You literally make your design and your plan.
 Again guided by really the top people in the business.

-So the year-long food forest training can be taken modularly, but in its entirety is a complete journey toward your -often life-changing- plan.
-If you want to take the whole training, or still be able to combine it with another module in 2023, we advise you to start in April or May.
-If you start in May, you will still be able, in this year, to make the combination with the module design in September or the module food forest plan in September.
+So the annual food forest training can be taken modularly, but as a whole is a complete journey to your -often life-changing- plan.
+If you want to take the whole training, this year you can combine it with the design module in September and the food forest plan module in November and December.

 We will teach the basic module three times in 2023, once on Fridays in April and May; on Thursdays in May and June and on Wednesdays in September and October.

 Each time there is one or two weeks between each day of class so that you have time to properly process the information while also keeping the pace.